-Motorsport makes high demands on the abilities of all the players involved.
-Technical know-how, passion and ingenuity meeting in sporting contests: These characteristics motivate the budding engineers and experimenters of the Formula Student engineering design competition to deliver top performances year after year as well.
-Since 2006, Schaeffler has been supporting student teams with expertise and products.
-The annual Motorsport Academy at Schaeffler’s headquarters in Herzogenaurach has by now become a tradition.
+Motorsport is demanding for all those involved: The sporting competition combines technical expertise, dedication, and a passion for innovation.
+These are qualities that also motivate the young inventors competing in the Formula Student design competition to deliver top performance year after year.
+Schaeffler has been supporting Formula Student teams with its expertise and products since 2006.
+The annual Motorsport Academy event held at Schaeffler’s headquarters in Herzogenaurach has already become a tradition.

 Formula Student participants and Schaeffler representatives at the Motorsport Academy in Herzogenaurach